Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 3. Dochula Pass

-Dochula Pass, situated at an altitude of 3,100 meters, is a mountain pass famous for its 108 memorial chortens, built in honor of Bhutanese soldiers.
-Here, on a clear day, you can witness the snow-covered peaks of the Eastern Himalayas, including Gangkar Puensum, Bhutan’s highest mountain.
-This pass is also home to the Druk Wangyal Lhakhang, a temple that showcases Bhutan’s artistic heritage.
-The misty surroundings and serene ambiance make this place a paradise for photographers and nature lovers.
+Dochula Pass, at an altitude of 3,100 meters is the mountain pass to the south of the Thimphu Valley, where about 108 memorial ‘Chorten’s are constructed in honor of soldiers of the kingdom.
+Here, on a clear day, you can see the snow capped peaks of the Eastern Himalayas, the highest peak of which is Gangkar Puensum, Bhutan’s highest peak.
+This pass is also the host of the Druk Wangyal Lhakhang, a temple showcasing Bhutanese art.
+The misty surroundings and tranquil atmosphere of this place is a haven like abode for nature lovers & photographers alike.

 4. Phobjikha Valley